-Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 3.06 Protecting and enhancing the city's creeks, streams and waterfront Update the Storm Water Management Plan while continuing to implement the current flood and storm management actions 2019 Q4 2020 Q2 Stormwater management design guidelines approved by Council June 22, 2020.
-Refer Report CW-14-20 in Environment, Infrastructure and Community Services Engineering Committee 3.07 (563) Increasing the tree canopy city wide Complete and implement the Urban Forestry Management Plan Update 2020 Q4 Launch of the Urban Forest Master Plan update in planned to commence in Q1 2021.
-A draft project charter and draft RFP Roads, Parks and Forestry 2022 Q4 have been prepared and work continues to finalize the core project team of internal stakeholders.
-Project plan will need to address how to engage with additional stakeholders both within and outside our organization like Conservation Halton, Carolinian Canada, Burlington Green, etc. 3.08 Delivering on carbon neutral initiatives Update the City's Green Fleet Strategy and develop an action plan to reduce the City's carbon footprint through alternative fuel sources 2021 Q2 Contract employee's focus has been placed on supporting the implementation of the Automated Vehicle Locator project, and Roads, Parks and Forestry 2022 Q3 getting the BI dashboards operational for fuel consumption.
+Initiativ # rrent Strategic Goal and atus Lead Department Key Actions Target Date \ Revised Date Initiative Comments 3.06 Protecting and enhancing the city's creeks, streams and waterfront Engineering Update the Storm Water Management Plan while continuing to implement the current flood and storm management actions 2019 Q4 2020 Q2 Stormwater management design guidelines approved by Council June 22, 2020.
+Refer Report CW-14-20 in Environment, Infrastructure and Community Services Committee 3.07 Increasing the tree canopy city wide Roads, Parks and Forestry Complete and implement the Urban Forestry Management Plan Update 2020 Q4 2022 Q4 The launch of the Urban Forest Master Plan update is planned to commence in Q3 2021.
+An RFP has been issued and a consultant is scheduled to be retained this fall.
+An internal project team and stakeholder roster has been established and will be consulted through the development of the update plan.
+3.08 1 Delivering on carbon neutral initiatives Roads, Parks and Forestry Update the City's Green Fleet Strategy and develop an action plan to reduce the City's carbon footprint through alternative fuel sources 2021 Q2 2022 Q4 Given the current vacancies with the city's Fleet Division, our focus has been placed on supporting the implementation of the Automated Vehicle Locator project.
 The Green Fleet strategy is important, as are the other actions identified in the Provincial Audit and Accountability Review; however with limited resources, the benefits of implementing AVL are more immediate.
-3.09 X Ensuring growth is financially sustainable and pays for new infrastructure Update the development charges Background Study and Bylaw Not Yet Set Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.
-Community Planning
+It is anticipated that this initiative will commence with the recruitment of a new Fleet Manager in the Q4/2021.
+3.09 Ensuring growth is financially sustainable and pays for new infrastructure Community Planning Update the development charges Background Study and Bylaw Not Yet Set Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.
+3.10 Including citizen engagement; to be responsive to citizen's needs in infrastructure and new infrastructure growth Community Planning Increase advocacy with other levels of government Not Yet Set Advocacy with other levels of government is part of the Government Relations annual workplan.